Ruth Bader Ginsburg makes first public appearance following cancer treatment

 The 86-year-old justice accepted an honorary law degree from the University at Buffalo School of Law in upstate New York just days after she completed three weeks of radiation treatment for a malignant tumor on her pancreas.

-"I am now 86 years old, yet people of all ages want to take their picture with me — amazing," Ginsburg said in her speech accepting the degree, prompting laughter from the audience.
+"I am now 86 years old, yet people of all ages want to take their picture with me — amazing," she said in her speech accepting the degree, prompting laughter from the audience.

 “The tumor was treated definitively and there is no evidence of disease elsewhere in the body,” the statement said.
 "No further treatment is needed at this time."